markytools/cpp-compiler-project/README.md

 Requirements: C++11
 Steps:
 1. Shift-Right Click inside the directory where the .exe file is located.
+Open command line/terminal from there.
 2. Type in the command line:
 	.\LexicalAnalyzerCPP.exe "D:\path\to\build\folder\build-LexicalAnalyzerCPP-Desktop_Qt_5_9_ 1_MinGW_32bit-Release\release\testprogram.txt"